 The community action agency known as CAASCM also provides low and moderate income homeowners emergency repairs and home rehabilitation for those living in Calhoun County and Marshall.
 Rehabilitation and improvements will be is limited to up to $10,000 for lead remediation and $25,000 in home renovations.
 The funding for this program is being made possible through the Michigan State Housing Development Authority (MSHDA) and other government agencies.
 Click here to find additional home repair programs.
 Phone (269) 966-1284.

 This assistance program will provide referrals to families and individuals who need food, free or discounted clothing, and other personal items, but who cannot afford to pay for them.
 All of this is from the community action agency in Calhoun County Michigan.
 They can even direct the very low income and elderly to free emergency government funded cell phones.

 This program is wide ranging.
-It will assist in providing one-time emergency utility bill assistance, grants for rent and shelter, and even funds for paying property taxes, emergency hotel/motel assistance, etc. Click here to find additional property tax assistance.
+It will assist in providing one-time emergency utility bill assistance, grants for rent and shelter, and even funds for paying property taxes, emergency hotel/motel assistance, etc. Click here to find additional delinquent property tax assistance.

 In addition, it can also assist with providing up to a 30-day supply of primary fuel, electric and water to the household.
 Applicant must show proof of all household income, they need to have received a utility shut off notice, provide payment history, regular monthly bill, and they also need a so called decision notice from the Department of Human Services.